 Positive guidance impacts the healthy development of preschool children.
 In this course you will learn about typical preschool behaviors and effective strategies for challenging situations.
 You will also learn how to create a high-quality environment and developmentally appropriate experiences to maximize positive interactions.

 Family members are the most important people in young children’s lives.
 This course will help you view families as a system, implement family-centered practice, and build positive relationships with families.
 You will learn appropriate ways to share and collect information with and from families.
-Supporting families of children with special needs, military families, and families facing challenges will also be addressed.
+Supporting families of children with special needs, military families, and families facing other challenges will also be addressed.

 In this course you will learn about how your roles and responsibilities as a direct care staff member contribute to the quality and organization of your program.
 Working collaboratively with your colleagues, planning and implementing developmentally appropriate experiences, and aligning curriculum with assessment will also be addressed.
 You will learn how to use evaluation data to improve program outcomes for children and families and how to be a reflective staff member